RealRealTrippy/Anticheat-Test-Server/README.md

-# Anticheat-Test-Server
+# Anticheat-Test-Server World
-Custom anticheat testing server with basic plugins to test anticheats!
-This is running server version Paper 1.8.8 with ProtocolLib pre installed.
+Custom anticheat testing world with basic plugins to test anticheats!
 Have fun!